PetrKryslUCSD/MeshCore.jl/docs/src/guide/guide.md

   tetrahedron is bounded by facets, which in turn are bounded by edges.
 These edges are the "edgets" of the tetrahedron.
 The edgets can also be thought of as a "leaky" bounding shapes of 3-D cells.
-- *Mesh*: The mesh can be understood as an incidence relation between two shape collections.
+- *Mesh topology*: The mesh topology can be understood as an incidence relation between two shape collections.
-- *Initial mesh*: The entry point into the library.
+- *Initial mesh topology*: The entry point into the library.
 The first mesh that was defined.
 Typically by the incidence relation ``d \rightarrow 0``.
-- *Derived mesh*: Mesh derived from another mesh.
+- *Derived mesh topology*: Mesh derived from another mesh.
 The operations defined in the library are the *skeleton*, the *transpose*, the *bounded-by for facets*, and *bounded-by for edgets*.

 ## Example